How Pricing Shapes Behavior on a Grander Scale

 Published:

-Lately, I’ve been contemplating how prices shape the world as we experience it.
-Prices affect us at an individual and macro level.
-They influence choices ranging from clothing, decisions to own (or not) car and frequency of routine purchases like a morning cup of coffee en route to work and haircuts.
+Lately, I’ve been contemplating how prices influence my own individual experiences and shape collective behavior in sneakier ways.
+Prices obviously influence choices like clothing, decisions to own (or not) car and frequency of routine purchases like a morning cup of coffee en route to work and haircuts.

-Over lunch in Williamsburg a few months ago friends were discussing the skyrocketing prices of haircuts since the pandemic when one of them, a high earning architect at a major firm, resolutely said, “I started cutting my own hair.”
-A wave of silence floated over our table as we looked up in shock at our friend, a former model who grew up in the aesthetically conscious cities of Moscow and Berlin.
-She continued, “there are excellent YouTube videos online for it.”
+Over lunch with two friends in Williamsburg a few months ago, we discussed the skyrocketing prices of haircuts since the pandemic when one of them, an architect at a major firm, resolutely said, “I started cutting my own hair.”
+Our table hushed into silence as we both looked up at our friend, a former model who grew up in the aesthetically conscious cities of Moscow and Berlin.
+She continued, “there are excellent how-to videos on YouTube for it.”

-I was struck that prices have shot up so much that even high earning professionals are changing their behaviors and not only opting out of what was once considered routine self-care to have a haircut and fully administering the care our themselves but fully normalizing it.
-Surely, hair professionals never intended to price themselves out of relevance in the market and shape behavior in this way.
+I was struck.
+Prices have risen so much that even high earning professionals arenot only opting out of what was once considered routine self-care to have a haircut but fully administering this care themselves and normalizing it.
+Surely, hair professionals never intended to price themselves out of relevance and shape the market in this way.

 Pricing strategy looks beyond choosing prices to a wider range of decisions affecting design, the supply chain and operational structure.
 In the introduction to “Game Changer,” Jean-Manuel Izaret and Arnab Sinha points to the power of pricing strategy to reshape business, industry and society highlighting Ford’s introduction of the Model T in the early 1900s as an example.
 At a time when cars were a luxury for the few, Ford sought to change that by building a car “that even his own factory workers could afford.”
 Doing that required a comprehensive pricing strategy which led to breakthroughs in design, manufacturing and labor management in the following ways: